aws-samples/aws-modernization-with-kubecost/content/4_deploy_kubecost/41_deployingkubecost.en.md

 --set prometheus.configmapReload.prometheus.enabled="false"
 ```

-> **Note**: Remember to replace $VERSION with actual version number.
-You can find all available versions at [here](https://gallery.ecr.aws/kubecost/cost-analyzer).
+> **Note**: Remember to replace $VERSION with an actual version number.
+You can find all available versions [here](https://gallery.ecr.aws/kubecost/cost-analyzer).

-Kubecost should be up and running in few minutes.
+Kubecost should be up and running in a few minutes.
 You can verify the installation progress using the following command:

 ```bash
 kubectl get pod -n kubecost
 ```

-Example response with all pods in running state:
+Example response with all pods in a running state:

 ```bash
 kubectl get pod -n kubecost